bogycoins/wordpress_hex_tcgbrowser_tooltip/README.md

-Plugin for Hex TCG Card Tooltips for Wordpress
+Hex TCGBrowser Card Tooltips for Wordpress
 ================================

 Enables card images to show on mouseover for Hex TCG cards.
 It provides a button (and corresponding shortcode tags) that wrap card names and turn them into smart card links with image tooltips.